 In the aftermath of a Maoist China, Eric Cheng escaped the communist mainland to reach Hong Kong, a British colony at the time, but a free society nonetheless.
 Others who were not as fortunate faced imprisonment or worse.
 Here, he met his wife Lynda, and began an apprenticeship in the art of Chinese Barbecue.
 To make the most of this new lease on life, Eric made America his ultimate destination.

 Arriving in New York, Eric further refined his mastery of Chinese Barbecue.
-On a fateful visit to Chicago, he saw that the food of the emperors was not well represented so he took his newly started family on one more journey.
+On a fateful visit to Chicago, he saw that the food of the emperors was not well represented there so he took his newly started family on one more journey.

 After 30 years establishing Sun Wah BBQ as the Chicago institution it is today, Eric had kids Kelly, Laura, and Michael invest into co-ownership of the restaurant.
 While you’ll still find him helping out when the nightly dinner crowds swell, he’s carved out more time to hit up his favorite fishing spots or get schooled by his 8 grandchildren.